mamtn011/lts-dnd/README.md

 - You can edit the JSON directly.
 Ensure the JSON format is correct.
 - Changes in the JSON view will change in the list item automatically.
 - Invalid JSON in the JSON view will alert an error message.

+### Download and Upload JSON file

+- Click the "Export" button to download json file.
+- Click the "Import" button to import items as json file.
+- Invalid JSON in or invalid input types will alert an error message.

 ### Saving to Local Storage